 The grotto “on the top of the hill” is an eye-catcher.
 The surrounding as well is too serene.
 There is a separate ample parking space as well.

 A life-sized statue of a kneeling and praying Jesus Christ within the church premises caught my attention.
-A dramatic portrayal of Christ’s agony at Gethsemane, this describes Jesus receiving strength from an angel on the Mount of Olives prior to his betrayal and arrest.
+A dramatic portrayal of Christ’s agony in Gethsemane, this describes Jesus receiving strength from an angel on the Mount of Olives before his betrayal and arrest.

-From the inside, shades of cream or ecru dominate the whole church, and at the altar is the colorful image of Jesus Christ nailed on the cross. its windows are made of stained glass where natural lighting passes through.
+From the inside, shades of cream or ecru dominate the whole church, and at the altar is the colorful image of Jesus Christ nailed to the cross.
+Its windows are made of stained glass where natural lighting passes through.

 Twenty kilometers from the city, we reached the town of San Jose.
 We trekked the mountainous edge of the central plain of Luzon to bring us to the Monasterio de Tarlac we have never seen or heard before.
 After about 45 minutes, we finally reached the top of the mountain, but way back from afar, we had a glimpse of an all-white statue of the Risen Christ-with His arms all stretched up under the blazing sun.
 He stands proudly atop the high mountains.